pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+NEXT:
+  - indent root level literal scalars that have directive or document end markers at the beginning of a line

 0.15.64 (2018-08-30):
   - support round-trip of tagged sequences: ``!Arg [a, {b: 1}]``
   - single entry mappings in flow sequences now written by default without quotes